Four killed in deadly fire

 NEW BRAUNFELS — A fire late Tuesday night claimed the lives of four Guadalupe County residents and was fought by six area fire departments, officials said Wednesday morning.

-The Guadalupe County Fire Marshal’s Office is investigating the deadly fire that was reported about 10:50 p.m. in the 300 block of Leisure Village.
+The Guadalupe County Fire Marshal’s Office is investigating the deadly fire that was reported about 10:50 p.m. in the 300 block of Leisure Village Drive.

-Firefighters arrived to find a fully engulfed single-wide mobile home with reports of possibly four people trapped inside, which was later confirmed, Guadalupe County Patrick Pinder said.
+Firefighters arrived to find a fully-engulfed, single-wide mobile home with reports of possibly four people trapped inside, which was later confirmed, Guadalupe County Fire Marshal Patrick Pinder said.

 Justice of the Peace Pct.
 1 Darrell Hunter pronounced the four dead and ordered an inquest into their deaths.